 - heart palpitations

-These physical symptoms heighten a person’s fear of judgement causing them further mental distress and thus are more likely to develop the physical symptoms.
-The combination can cause the individual to become stuck in a cycle of worry.
+These physical symptoms heighten a person’s fear of judgement causing them further mental distress and thus are likely to develop more physical symptoms.
+This combination can cause the individual to become stuck in a cycle of worry.